Off Campus Behavior Policy

-- Ohio law prohibits open alcohol containers in public places.
+- Ohio law prohibits open alcohol containers in public places, unless specifically designated otherwise.
 Public places are those which anyone can enter freely and include sidewalks, streets, tree lawns, some outdoor areas of apartment complexes, and inside parked or moving cars.

 Overall Guiding Principles